 HOW IS DIAGNOSIS MADE?

-Two sample radiographs are shown above but it is easy to see that changes could be subtle.
 The diagnosis is clinched with the echocardiogram, where ultrasound is used to measure the diameter and thickness of the heart’s chambers.
 It is then easy to see the thick right ventricle (and actually measure its thickness).
 If there is tricuspid valve disease and backward flow of blood this can also be seen in a real time image.
 A patent foramen ovale can also be seen.

 After the diagnosis of pulmonic stenosis is made the next most important issue is to grade its severity.
 This is done with a special type of ultrasound called Continuous Wave Doppler Echocardiography.
 A pressure gradient across the pulmonic valve can actually be measured in units called millimeters of mercury (“mm of Hg.”)
 A pressure gradient of less than 40 mm of Hg generally require no treatment at all.
 A gradient greater than 80 mm of Hg have a significant risk of sudden death and therapy should be pursued (generally balloon valvulplasty).
 Dogs with gradients between 40 and 80 not as predictable regarding benefit of valvuloplasty.